syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * false

-To enable/disable the tooltip display.
+To enable or disable the tooltip display.

 #### Example